stewartTS/challenges/frontend.md

 ### Requirements

-- Frontend/backend should be secured.
+- Frontend should be secured.

 - Consider how your frontend tech applies to a mobile app.

-- Up to you to decide whether to use a database.

 - User experience is also evaluated.